Catacrockers/WikiTocha/en/clean_code/clean_code.md

 + Choose your names carefully: they are a tool you can use to **communicate with others**.
 + **Communicate your intention** with names: if you need to put a comment or look at code, you failed to communicate your intent.
 + Dont **disinformate** with your names: it must say what it means and mean what it says.
 Don't let names degrade with refactors.
-+ Write pronounceable names
++ Write **pronounceable names**: people are going to talk about the code
-+ Don't use encondings, variable types etc in names
++ Don't use encondings, variable types etc in names: use powerfull IDEs and tests for checking types.
 + Names should help to read code like well written prose
 + Names for functions used frequently must be short, private names can be longer and descriptive